cyberbotics/webots-doc/guide/webots-devices.md

 ## Webots Devices

-The "WEBOTS\_HOME/projects/samples/devices" directory contains Webots applications demonstrating individually the Webots devices and their API.
+The "WEBOTS\_HOME/projects/samples/devices" directory contains Webots worlds that individually demonstrate the Webots devices and their API.

 The world files are located in the "WEBOTS\_HOME/projects/samples/devices/worlds" directory, and their controllers in the "WEBOTS\_HOME/projects/samples/devices/controllers" directory.
 The world files and the corresponding controllers are named according to the device they demonstrate.

 Most of the devices below use a simple two-wheeled blue robot called MyBot moving in a closed square arena containing obstacles (see [figure below](#mybot-in-closed-squared-arena)).
 The studied devices are attached on this robot.
-`MyBot` moves and avoid obstacles using two `DistanceSensor`s and a technique based on the Braitenberg vehicles.
+`MyBot` moves and avoid obstacles using two `DistanceSensor`s and a technique based on Braitenberg vehicles.

 %figure "MyBot in a squared arena."